 Using professional translation services should be your preferred default, especially when the content is aimed at business customers.

-Moreover, if you need certified translation for legal documents for example, marketing or technical translation for business or the translated version of documents that require high level of accuracy.
+Moreover, if you need certified translation for legal documents, for example, marketing or technical translation for business or the translated version of documents that require a high level of accuracy.

 Why Businesses Require Professional Translations